UC Davis Stem Cell Training Program

 - Learn about product manufacturing within a GMP Facility.

 Video: Each summer, 10 high school students are invited to work alongside scientists and research technicians in UC Davis stem cell laboratories.
 The program, done in collaboration with the UC Davis Teen Biotech Challenge, is designed to enable promising students to gain college-level experience and potentially inspire them to pursue science degrees and careers.

 Steps for New Students

-- The only way a high school student may work with us through the CIRM Creativity Program is to Win the Teen Biotech Challenge in a related category (regenerative medicine, or a few others).
+- The only way a high school student may work with us through the CIRM SPARK Program is to Win the Teen Biotech Challenge in a related category (regenerative medicine, or a few others).
 This takes a semester of work to build a website, working with his or her high school teacher and Dr. Judy Kjelstrom's office.

 - After winning, be interested in a summer internship with us.

 - Then, go through a brief treasure hunt of training and paperwork with Volunteer Services.